trbarrettjr/random-python/README.md

 Currently have an if statement in there where `if sys.argv > 1` then it would assume there is a filename there.
 Thinking of conditional where `if sys.argv == 3` then it will assume a pipe is going to happen.
 Work in progress.

+## dir-contents.py
+This was a little thought expirament that I had.
+Could I get the multiple hashes of the files in a directory and use it for various purposes?
+So this is the result.
+Run this in the directory you want.
+And it will create 'contents.json' with the filename, md5, sha1, and sha256.

+### To-do
+Add a argv to where you can change the directory to get the files and then put the 'contents.json' file in the working directory that bash is in.

 ---

 # Math Themed Python